Category Archives: Africa

 With an hour to go, we figured we could squeeze in 2 more quick tastings since everything was so close together.
 We chose Theuniskraal first, spurred by my connection having lived in a road of that name during high school.
 It was an unmemorable experience though, with no atmosphere in the tasting room, little pomp to the tasting itself and no stand-out wines from what we sampled.
 Flippenice was a bit better, with a larger range of testers and some (flippen)nice surprises of wines we’d seen but never thought to buy before.

-We rounded off the tour with a beer-tasting (for a change of palette) at Obiqua Cafe, before returning to Rijk’s to enjoy the sunset from our patio before indulging in a wonderful local specialty, Bobotie, for dinner paired with our host’s homemade Pinotage.
+We rounded off the tour (and Western Cape Part 1) with a beer-tasting (for a change of palette) at Obiqua Cafe, before returning to Rijk’s to enjoy the sunset from our patio before indulging in a wonderful local specialty, Bobotie, for dinner paired with our host’s homemade Pinotage.

 Travelogue Namibia 5: Etosha